 Moreover, Li-Fi is fully networked, which means all the lights in your Li-Fi network can speak to each other without interrupting your internet session.
 Each light even has its IP address, which means that you can offer location tracking and geofencing within your network.

 Although internet users might think that Li-Fi, with its insane speed of 224Gbps, is capable of leaving out Wi-Fi for good, it’s important to understand the Li-Fi requires light to be on at all times.

-Besides, Li-Fi requires the light bulb remains switched on at all times to provide internet connectivity, which means that your home or office lights will need to remain switched on at all times you’re using the internet, especially in the day.
+Besides, Li-Fi requires the light bulb remains switched on at all times to provide internet connectivity, which means that your home, office or any other coverage area’s lights will need to remain switched on at all times you’re using the internet, especially in the day.

 Moreover, places with lack of light bulbs will significantly be affected, especially public places.
 This means Li-Fi might not be able to provide adequate internet on Public Wi-Fi networks.

 Li-Fi does promise to enhance your online security.
 By using Li-Fi instead of Wi-Fi, you’ll let go of several security-related issues which are commonly associated with shared and swamped broadband networks.